VamshiKrishna400-afk/wireshark-network-analysis/ATTACKS.md

-## 1. ICMP Host Discovery
+## 1. ICMP Echo Host Scan

 ### Objective

-An ICMP (Internet Control Message Protocol) host discovery, often called a ping sweep, is a network reconnaissance technique used to identify active IP addresses.
+An ICMP (Internet Control Message Protocol) Echo host discovery scan, often called a ping sweep, is a network reconnaissance technique used to identify active IP addresses.
 It systematically sends ICMP Echo Request packets to a range of IP addresses and waits for Echo Reply responses to confirm that hosts are live and reachable.

 ### Attack Tool